-The 2020 Kentucky Derby is scheduled for Saturday, September 5 due to ongoing precautions for the coronavirus outbreak.
-Churchill Downs was originally going to hold the 146th Run on Saturday.
+The 2020 Kentucky Derby will run on a rescheduled date of Saturday, September 5 due to COVID-19 pandemic.
+Churchill Downs was originally going to hold the 146th Run for the Roses on Saturday, May 2.

 This is the first time since 1945 that the Derby hasn’t been run on the first Saturday in May and the third time in history that the race hasn’t been run in the month of May.